PrisonTeam/Prison/knownissues_v3.2.x.md

 tailor the list of available block types that can be used, based upon the minecraft version that is running.

-* **New Feature: Upon block break events, log block changes** This will allow dynamic live tracking of mine stats, such as how many blocks remain and relating percentages.
-The new async processing will enable this to actually track individual blocks.

 * **Possible new feature: Track how many blocks a player mines, including types** Stats could be interesting over time, and could also be used for in game bonuses and rewards and incentives.

 * **Redesign the save files to eliminate the magic numbers** Most of the save files within prison, for players, ranks, and ladders, are